 Hickory Creek at Sunset is a small facility in Greencastle, Indiana.
-Sporting an overall rating of B+, this facility should work for most people.
-If you take a look at the other options in Greencastle, we are confident you will find this place to be a better option than most of the facilities in the city.
+Sporting an overall rating of B, this facility is a very good option.
+Based on all of the relevant data, you can do much worse than this place.
 Fortunately, this nursing home did not have any bad scores in any of the major categories.
 More information about its category grades is available below.

 Hickory Creek at Sunset